-- 4. A minor political party that wishes to place candidates for the offices of President and Vice President of the United States on the ballot and has qualified to place the names of its candidates for partisan office on the ballot for the general election pursuant to subsection 2 of NRS 293.1715 must file with the Secretary of State a certificate of nomination for these offices not later than the first Tuesday in September. - Sec.
-17. NRS 293.174 is hereby amended to read as follows: - 293.174 [1.]
-If the qualification of a minor political party to place the names of candidates on the ballot pursuant to NRS 293.1715 is challenged, all affidavits and documents in support of the challenge must be filed not later than 5 p.m. on the third Friday in June.
+- Each candidate on the list must file his or her declaration of candidacy with the appropriate filing officer and pay the fee required by NRS 293.193 not earlier than the date on which the list of candidates for partisan office of the minor political party is filed with the Secretary of State nor later than 5 p.m. on the second Friday after the first Monday in March. - 4.
+A minor political party that wishes to place candidates for the offices of President and Vice President of the United States on the ballot and has qualified to place the names of its candidates for partisan office on the ballot for the general election pursuant to subsection 2 of NRS 293.1715 must file with the Secretary of State a certificate of nomination for these offices not later than the first Tuesday in September.

+- 293.174 [1-] If the qualification of a minor political party to place the names of candidates on the ballot pursuant to NRS 293.1715 is challenged, all affidavits and documents in support of the challenge must be filed not later than 5 p.m. on the third Friday in June.
 Any judicial proceeding resulting from the challenge must be set for hearing not more than 5 days after the third Friday in June.
 A challenge pursuant to this [subsection] section must be filed with the First Judicial District Court if the petition was filed with the Secretary of State. - [2.
 If the qualification of a candidate of a minor political party other than a candidate for the office of President or Vice President of the United States is challenged, all affidavits and documents in support of the challenge must be filed not later than 5 p.m. on the fourth Monday in March.
 Any judicial proceeding resulting from the challenge must be set for hearing not more than 5 days after the fourth Monday in March.
-A challenge pursuant to this subsection must be filed with: - 28 (a) The First Judicial District Court; or - (b) If a candidate who filed a declaration of candidacy with a county clerk is challenged, the district court for the county where the declaration of candidacy was filed.] - Sec.
-18. NRS 293.176 is hereby amended to read as follows: - 293.176 1.
-Except as otherwise provided in subsection 2, no person may be a candidate of a major political party for partisan office in any election if the person has changed: - (a) The designation of his or her political party affiliation; or - (b) His or her designation of political party from nonpartisan to a designation of a political party affiliation, - → on an application to register to vote in the State of Nevada or in any other state during the time beginning on December 31 preceding the closing filing date for that election and ending on the date of that election whether or not the person's previous registration was still effective at the time of the change in party designation. - 2.
-The provisions of subsection 1 do not apply to any person who is a candidate of a political party that [was] is not [qualified]
+A challenge pursuant to this subsection must be filed with: - (a) The First Judicial District Court; or - (b) If a candidate who filed a declaration of candidacy with a county clerk is challenged, the district court for the county where the declaration of candidacy was - NRS 293.176 is hereby amended to read as follows: - 293.176 1.
+Except as otherwise provided in subsection 2, no person may be a candidate of a major political party for partisan office in any election if the person - (a) The designation of his or her political party affiliation; or - (b) His or her designation of political party from nonpartisan to a designation of a political party affiliation, election.

+→ on an application to register to vote in the State of Nevada or in any other state during the time beginning on December 31 preceding the closing filing date for that election and ending on the date of that election whether or not the person's previous registration was still effective at the time of the change in party designation.

-organized pursuant to NRS 293.171 on the December 31 next preceding the closing filing date for the election.
+2. The provisions of subsection 1 do not apply to any person who is a candidate of a political party that [was] is not [qualified] organized pursuant to NRS 293.171 on the December 31 next preceding the closing filing date for the

-293.184 I. In addition to any other penalty provided by law, if a person [knowingly and] willfully files a declaration of candidacy or acceptance of candidacy [which] knowing that the declaration of candidacy or acceptance of candidacy contains a false statement:
+293.184 1.
+In addition to any other penalty provided by law, if a person [knowingly and] willfully files a declaration of candidacy or acceptance of candidacy [which] knowing that the declaration of candidacy or acceptance of candidacy contains a false statement:

-[1.
-The]
+1. The